virtualmin/virtualmin.com/content/docs/Development/creating-install-scripts.md

 Every script installer has a unique ID, which must consist of only letters, numbers and the underscore character.
 The ID determines both the installer filename (i.e. `phpbb.pl`), and the names of functions within the script (which must be like `script_phpbb_desc` as in the example above).

 The same ID cannot be used by two different installers on the same system, even if one is built-in to Virtualmin and one is custom.
 For this reason, when writing an installer you should select an ID that is unlikely to clash with any that might be included in Virtualmin in the future.
-Starting it with the first part of your company's domain name, like `foocorp_billingapp` would be a good way to ensure this.

 ### The lifetime of a script